AllenNeuralDynamics/modular-insertion-system/README.md

 ## How to order

-In most cases, we recommend waiting to purchase a fully assembled system from New Scale Technologies (available in late 2024).
+In most cases, we recommend purchasing a [complete system](https://newscaletech.com/modular-insertion-system/) from New Scale Technologies.
+They can work with you to design a custom configuration to suit your experimental needs.

-If you would like to manufacture the individual components and build the system yourself, we strongly recommend [posting an issue](https://github.com/AllenNeuralDynamics/modular-insertion-system/issues) before getting started so we can provide advice on the ideal configuration for your experiments.
+If you would like to manufacture the individual components, we strongly recommend [posting an issue](https://github.com/AllenNeuralDynamics/modular-insertion-system/issues) before getting started so we can provide advice on the best way forward.
+We offer no guarantees that the system will work as advertised if you assemble it on your own.

 ## Documentation

-A web-based documentation site is currently under development.
-Until that is launched, you'll have to follow these instructions to build the documentation yourself.
+We may decide to launch a web-based documentation site at some point.
+To build the documentation yourself, follow these instructions:

 First, make sure [Sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html) is installed on your system.